-Agile Slovenia will be celebrating its 10th anniversary next year, and during this time, it has proven to be the number one agile event in Slovenia.
+Agile Slovenia is celebrating its 10th anniversary this year, and during this time, it has proven to be the number one agile event in Slovenia.

 Besides connecting with the agile community and meet like-minded people, there are additional reasons why you should attend Agile Slovenia this year, no matter your role in the organization:

 - Learn, relearn and unlearn to sharpen your agile axe and keep your knowledge up-to-date.

 - Bring inspiration and ideas to your team and make your team or organization (even more) agile.

 - Understand how you can build your product in a better way.